atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 The following changes are meant to be done inside the reTHAWed mod folder.

-First, add the trick to `rethawed/Packages/qb/Source/scripts/game/skater/alltricks.q`: Add `Trick_ChompOnThis` anywhere in the array, ideally append new tricks at the bottom.<br><br>
+First, add the trick to `rethawed/Packages/qb/Source/scripts/game/skater/alltricks.q`: Add `Trick_ChompOnThis` anywhere in the array, ideally append new tricks at the bottom.<br>
-Then. take the trick description from the THUG scripts and change the syntax for the NodeQBC compiler (instead of ROQ).<br>
+Then, take the trick description from the THUG scripts and change the syntax for the NodeQBC compiler (instead of ROQ):<br><br>
 File: `rethawed/Packages/qb/Source/scripts/game/skater/airtricks.q`

 ```